johnhaup/react-native-lazy-scrollview/README.md

 #### Notes

 - If a `LazyChild` does not have a `LazyScrollview` ancestor, it will fire its `onEnterThresholdPass` and `onVisibilityEnter` on mount.
+- If a corresponding 'exit' callback is not provided for an 'enter' callback, after the 'enter' callback fires, measuring stops for that callback.
 - `scrollEventThrottle` defaults to 16.

 #### ⚠️ Limitations